dotlang/language/doc/RFE.md

 Y - Instead of making it forbidden to send "current task" to other functions, design core functions so that user can only "query" for its internal data.
 `getCurrentTaskChildren`, `getCurrentTaskId`, ...

-? - How are we going to handle toString for different types?

-? - If we see this:
+Y - If we see this:
 `process = (x:int -> {`
 we still don't know if we `{` specifies output type or output expression.
+Only type will be allowed there.

+N - How are we going to handle toString for different types? suppose that I want to print something to stdout or a file or ...
+`int_val = cast(string, int, age_str)`
+why not use normal functions?
+`str = customerToString(my_customer)+" "+locationtoString(my_lcoation)`